keptn/keptn.github.io/content/docs/develop/usecases/runbook-automation-and-self-healing/index.md

     link="./assets/service-now-keptn-creds.png"
     caption="ServiceNow keptn credentials">}}

-1. Click on **New** and enter your Dynatrace API token as well as your Dynatrace tenant ID.
+1. Click on **New** and enter your Dynatrace API token as well as your Dynatrace tenant.

 1. *(Optional)* You can also take a look at the predefined workflow that is able to handle Dynatrace problem notifications and remediate issues.
     - Navigate to the workflow editor by typing **Workflow Editor** and clicking on the item **Workflow** > **Workflow Editor**